-- o Traditional lectures

-- o Problem Based Learning (PBL): In and out of class group activity

-- o Labs: Physical assessment skills

-- Videos

-- Current event discussions: Each student will lead a five-minute discussion on a current event topic of their choice related to health and medicine.
+- Traditional lectures - o Problem Based Learning (PBL): In and out of class group activity - o Labs: Physical assessment skills - Videos - Current event assignment: Each student will lead a five-minute discussion on a current event topic of their choice related to health and medicine.
+Typically, students select an article that interests them and presents it to class in an informal format, using basic journalistic information gathering questions (i.e. who, what, when, where, why, how?).
+The goal is to make it interesting and relevant in order to stimulate class discussion.